 There has been much talk and excitement about drones.
 The sentiment from the public ranges from indifference and curiosity to indignation and alarm.
-People who normally embrace emerging technologies will all of a sudden feel uneasy when confronted by an overhead drone.
-Safety issues, which ironically are the most significant, aren't the reason.
-There seems to be something more primal at work, something more instinctual that creates a sense of insecurity.
-It's not about privacy, since we gladly post our most intimate details on social media.
+People who normally embrace emerging technologies will suddenly feel uneasy when confronted by an overhead drone.
+Ironically, significant safety issues aren't the reason.
+People are more concerned about aerial trespassing even though they are happy to post much more about their lives on social media than an overhead drone could ever capture.
+Maybe there is something more primal at work, something more instinctual that creates a sense of insecurity.
 Is it just that being observed from the sky doesn't feel right?
 Is this the human equivalent of a hawk and a rodent?
 You might say it's all in the eye of the beholder.

 To the photographer or videographer operating the drone, having a flying camera lets you get shots you could never do before, even from an airplane or helicopter.

-The beauty of timely aerial photography is it provides a unique view of our activities and our collective footprint that is otherwise fleeting, and largely unobserved.
+The beauty of timely aerial photography is a unique view of our activities and our collective footprint that is otherwise fleeting, and largely unobserved.

 People gather to watch the sunset over Mission Bay

 The new Alpine Library

 To view additional exterior and interior images visit my features page.

 Design - build Team

 FPBA, Architect of Record, Phil Pape, Principal in Charge, Project Architect: Amanda Schulz, Interior Designer: Ann Shelton

 Structural Engineer: Hope-Amundson Structural Engineers, Project Engineer: Clint Etzel